Abolishing the Law

 One of the Bible passages used to support this teaching is found in Ephesians, “Wherefore remember, that ye being in time past Gentiles in the flesh, who are called Uncircumcision by that which is called the Circumcision in the flesh made by hands; That at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world: But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.
 For he is our peace, who hath made both one, and hath broken down the middle wall of partition between us; Having abolished in his flesh the enmity, even the law of commandments contained in ordinances; for to make in himself of twain one new man, so making peace; And that he might reconcile both unto God in one body by the cross, having slain the enmity thereby: And came and preached peace to you which were afar off, and to them that were nigh.
 For through him we both have access by one Spirit unto the Father.”
 (Ephesians 2:11-18).

-This is not talking about abolishing the universal law of the Ten Commandments that applies to all humanity and was established long before the Old Covenant came into existence.
-Paul is saying that through his sacrifice Christ has abolished the enmity that existed between Israel and the Gentiles.
-He abolished the enmity by abolishing the Old Covenant with the nation of Israel and establishing a New Covenant that was open to all humanity.
+This is not talking about abolishing the universal law of the Ten Commandments that applies to all humanity and was established long before the Old Covenant came into existence (Genesis 26:5).
+Paul is saying that through His sacrifice Christ has abolished the enmity that existed between Israel and the Gentiles.
+He abolished the enmity by abolishing the Old Covenant which was an agreement God had with the nation of Israel and establishing a New Covenant that was open to all humanity.
 Under the New Covenant we are all one through Christ.
 The commandments and ordinances he was referring to were those concerning the services of the priests within the Tabernacle.
 They had been established in ancient times as a shadow of something more substantial to come in the future.
 Christ was the substance of what was to come.

 Once Christ had been resurrected to the position of our immortal High Priest there was no longer any need for a human priesthood, nor was there any need for the laws concerning their service, “…there ariseth another priest, Who is made, not after the law of a carnal commandment, but after the power of an endless life.
 For he testifieth, Thou art a priest for ever after the order of Melchisedec.
 For there is verily a disannulling of the commandment going before for the weakness and unprofitableness thereof.
 For the law made nothing perfect, but the bringing in of a better hope did; by the which we draw nigh unto God.
 And inasmuch as not without an oath he was made priest: (For those priests were made without an oath; but this with an oath by him that said unto him, The Lord sware and will not repent, Thou art a priest for ever after the order of Melchisedec:) By so much was Jesus made a surety of a better testament.”
 (Hebrews 7:15-22).